Study of the Impacts of Implements of Husbandry on Iowa Bridges

 *To read pdf files, you may need to download the free Adobe Acrobat Reader.

 Federal Highway Administration Transportation Pooled Fund

 Iowa Highway Research Board

 About the research

-The objectives of this study are to develop guidance for engineers on how husbandry implement loads are resisted by traditional highway bridges, with a specific focus on bridges commonly found on the secondary road system, to provide recommendations for accurately analyzing bridges for their loading effects, and to make recommendations for the rating and posting of such bridges.
+The objectives of this study were to develop guidance for engineers on how implements of husbandry loads are resisted by traditional bridges, with a specific focus on bridges commonly found on the secondary road system; provide recommendations for accurately analyzing bridges for these loading effects; and make suggestions for the rating and posting of these bridges.

-To achieve these objectives, the distribution of live load and dynamic impact effects for different types of farm vehicles on three general bridge types were investigated by load testing and analytical modeling.
-The types of equipment studied include but were not limited to grain wagons/grain carts, manure tank wagons, agriculture fertilizer applicators, and tractors.
+To achieve the objectives, the distribution of live load and dynamic impact effects for different types of farm vehicles on three general bridge types—steel-concrete, steel-timber, and timber-timber—were investigated through load testing and analytical modeling.
+The types of vehicles studied included, but were not limited to, grain wagons/grain carts, manure tank wagons, agriculture fertilizer applicators, and tractors.

-Once the effects of these vehicles had been determined, a parametric study was carried out to develop live load distribution factor (LLDF) equations including the effect of husbandry vehicle loadings.
+Once the effects of these vehicles had been determined, a parametric study was carried out to develop live load distribution factor (LLDF) equations that account for the effect of husbandry vehicle loads.
 Similarly, recommendations for dynamic effects were also developed.
-Finally, recommendations on the analysis, rating, and posting of bridges for implements of husbandry are being developed.

 2711 S. Loop Drive, Suite 4700, Ames, Iowa 50010-8664

 The Bridge Engineering Center is administered by Iowa State University's Institute for Transportation.